EmeraldBoyY2K6/discord.py-Advanced-Moderation-System/README.md

 > [!IMPORTANT]
 > The NSFW detection can sometimes flags innocent things.
 I learned the hard way as an developer.
 (If it works then it works!)
+> Also, create an .env file & put the token in there `TOKEN="PutYourDiscordBotTokenHere"`

 > [!TIP]
 > I highly recommend using [Silly Development](https://sillydev.co.uk/)'s VPS Service if you are searching ways to host your bot 24/7.
 (ToS is enforced in there, gotta tell you that!)